Special treatments establishment licence

 The law allows certain exemptions from the need for a licence.
 These include:

-- Any premises which are not used for gain or reward.
+- any premises which are not used for gain or reward.

-- Any premises where the special treatment is carried out by or under the supervision of:
+- any premises where the special treatment is carried out by or under the supervision of:

-- A medical practitioner registered by the General Medical Council, or
+- a medical practitioner registered by the General Medical Council, or

-- Any bona fide member of a body of health practitioners approved by the Council,
+- any bona fide member of a body of health practitioners approved by the Council,

-- In the case of acupuncture, a dentist registered under the Dentists Act 1984,
+- in the case of acupuncture, a dentist registered under the Dentists Act 1984,

-- In the case of osteopathy, a person registered as a fully registered osteopath or a conditionally registered osteopath under the Osteopaths Act 1993,
+- in the case of osteopathy, a person registered as a fully registered osteopath or a conditionally registered osteopath under the Osteopaths Act 1993,

-- In the case of chiropractic, a person registered as a fully registered chiropractor or a conditionally registered chiropractor under the Chiropractors Act 1994,
+- in the case of chiropractic, a person registered as a fully registered chiropractor or a conditionally registered chiropractor under the Chiropractors Act 1994,

-- Any premises used by a person who is registered under the Health Professions Order 2001 solely for the practice of the profession in respect of which he is so registered and of the conduct by him of any business ancillary to such practice and no other purpose.
+- any premises used by a person who is registered under the Health Professions Order 2001 solely for the practice of the profession in respect of which he is so registered and of the conduct by him of any business ancillary to such practice and no other purpose.

-- Any public hospital.
+- any public hospital.

-- Any nursing home.
+- any nursing home.

 The legislation does not list bodies of health practitioners.
 Each professional body should apply for approval to the borough where they want their members to be exempted.